ETS-Android1/SimpleTweet-3/README.md

-# Project 2 - *Name of App Here*
+# Project 2 - *SimpleTwitter*

-**Name of your app** is an android app that allows a user to view his Twitter timeline.
+**SimpleTwitter** is an android app that allows a user to view his Twitter timeline.
 The app utilizes [Twitter REST API](https://dev.twitter.com/rest/public).

 Time spent: **X** hours spent in total